Bruceton, Tennessee: Culture

-Incorporated in 1925, Bruceton will Celebrate it's 100 years in 2025.
+Incorporated in 1925, Bruceton will Celebrate its 100 years in 2025.

 With a once-thriving textile and railroad economy, Bruceton has become a small town with a close knit community.
 The town serves as a bedroom community for employers like Granges and Chemours and larger towns such as Huntingdon and Camden, Tennessee.

-With two thriving grocery stores, Dollar General and Family Dollar/Dollar Tree, a Casey's, Little General, Apex Bank and Case Drug Store and Bruceton Hometown Clinic.
-Major employers in the town are Zline Kitchens, CSX Railroad, Lifecare and RAC Medical.
+Major employers in the town are ZLINE Kitchen and Bath, CSX Railroad, Lifecare and RAC Medical.

-The town boasts all the amenities of small town living with a thriving park with a walking track, play equipment, outdoor exercise equipment, little league and a plethora of small businesses including restaurants, multiple hair salons, liquor store and smoke shop.
+The town boasts all the amenities of small town living with a park with a walking track, play equipment, outdoor exercise equipment, little league and a range of small businesses.

 The town has a yearly festival called Bruceton In May, which boasts a great day out for all the family including a band and arts and crafts festival with food trucks and vendors.
 Games and fun for all the family, 3rd Saturday in May.

 Bruceton was named after William P. Bruce, a VP of the N.C. & St. Louis Railroad, who determined the railroad route would run through the town.